 One member of our team will connect with the class via video conference while the other members come to your classroom to run the session.
+However, it is possible to run the program entirely remotely for schools that are further away.
 If you are interested in collaborating with us, please contact Kristin.Kirschbaum@utoledo.edu or Cassandra.Pittman@utoledo.edu.
 We look forward to working with you in the future!

 Pictured: (Left) A high school student uses the SEM directly from her classroom.
 (Right) A member of our team loads samples into the SEM for a SCOPE session while video conferencing with the class

 Scanning Electron Microscope enables observation on objects at micro- and nano-meter scale.

 •Insects: Up Close and Personal Explores the similarities and differences between various types of insects.

 •The Structure of Fabrics Examines fabrics to illustrate that objects under the microscope can vary greatly from expectations to reality.